jheasly/generative-ai-for-journalists/README.md

 ### Note
 The Python version to be used is specified in the `.python-version` file.
+It's a `pyenv` thing.

 ### Referenced LangChain links